stevenireeves/GPU_Computing/README.md

 Additionally, some codes are inspired by examples in the CUDA programming guide.

-There are two folders, the cuda directory and the hip directory.
-The cuda directory is for codes taught before Spring 2022.
-The hip directory is for 2022 onwards.
+For the 2024 session, we will be utilizing the cuda directory for example programs.
+The hip directory is for the HIP model of programming for AMD/NVIDIA GPUs.
+The hip directory is not maintained following 2022.